Andrew-Aniagboso/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that changes the owner to vincent and the group owner to staff

 a script that changes the owner and group owner of underscorhelle to vincent and staff

+a script that changes the owner of the file hello to betty only if it is owned by the user guillaume